thenoursehorse/risb/docs/explanations/embedding.md

 ```

 :::{seealso}
-`EmbeddingAtomDiag` for more details.
-The code is very minimal and
+Source code for `EmbeddingAtomDiag` for more details.
+The code is very
-simple.
+minimal and simple.
 :::